Evermystery

 She didn't press.
 Pressing would have required a conversation she wasn't sure either of them was ready for—the one about what had gone quiet between them, and why, and whether it was something that could be fixed or only something that could be mourned.

 They didn't fight.
 That was the thing people never understood about the way a partnership could erode.
 It wasn't dramatic.
 There were no slammed doors.
 No raised voices.
 There was just a growing distance between the question and the answer.
 A half-second delay where there used to be none.
 She'd say "what if we tried—" and he'd already be shaking his head.
-He'd propose a material and she'd agree too quickly, because disagreeing required a kind of closeness she wasn't sure they still had.
+He'd propose a material and she'd agree too quickly, because disagreeing implied a kind of closeness she wasn't sure they still had.

 The In-Between was vast now.
 A sprawling digital continent of monuments and parks and impossible geometries, the sum total of two imaginations that once had been fluent in each other.